-Whether you've been searching for months or have just begun the process of seeking a new job, a call asking you to come to an interview can be exciting -- and a bit nerve-wracking.
-In your haste to return the call, it's easy to forget basic phone etiquette or to become so overwhelmed that you're unsure of what to say.
-Keeping it short, friendly and professional can help you make a positive first impression.
+Whether you've been doing a job search for months or have just begun the process of seeking a new job, a call asking you to come to a job interview can be exciting -- and a bit nerve-wracking.
+In your haste to follow up on the call, it's easy to forget basic phone call etiquette or to become so overwhelmed that you're unsure of what to say.
+Keeping it short, friendly and professional can help you make a positive first impression on the hiring manager.

 When to Call

-Call during regular business hours, particularly if the interviewer gives you her cell phone number and not an office line.
+Call during regular business hours, particularly if the recruiter gives you their cell phone number and not an office line.
 Return the call as promptly as possible, but if you get the message over the weekend or at night, simply call first thing the next business day.
-Take a few minutes to gather your thoughts about the job and the contact person before you make the call.
+Take a few minutes to gather your thoughts about the job offer and the contact person before you make the call.
+You can find out more about them on social media sites like linkedin.
 Make sure you're in a quiet location, not in the midst of traffic or while your dog is barking.

 Introductions and Whom to Call

-Call the person who called you, unless she tells you to call a different person.
+Call the person who called you, unless they tell you to call a different person.
 When you call, ask to speak directly to the contact person.
-Say who you are by stating your full name, the job you're applying for and anything that might jog the interviewer's memory from previous discussions.
+Say who you are by stating your full name, the job application, and anything that might jog the interviewer's memory from previous discussions.
 For example, you might say, "Hi, I'm John Doe.
 We met at the career fair, and I'm returning your call for an interview for the receptionist position."

 Talking to the Interviewer

-If you get the interviewer on the phone, view the call as a mini interview by striving to make a positive impression.
+If you get the interviewer on the phone, view the call as a mini interview process by striving to make a good impression.
 Be friendly without being overly familiar, and avoid asking an endless stream of questions or entering into a long monologue about the job.
-Instead, express your interest and say that you're looking forward to the interview.
-Wish the interviewer a good day or week, then thank her and let her get back to her day.
+Instead, express your interest and say that you're looking forward to the hiring process.
+Wish the interviewer a good day or week, then thank them and let them get back to her day.